بررسی تأثیر بانکداری سایه بر انتقال سیاست پولی در ایران با استفاده از رویکرد DSGE

 عنوان مقاله [English]

-The Impact of Shadow Banking on Transmission of Monetary Policy in Iran: a DSGE Model
+The Impact of Shadow Banking on the Transmission of Monetary Policy in Iran: A DSGE Model Approach

 نویسندگان [English]